Grow your Japanese spring vocabulary with these seasonal words

 Plum.

+Plum is another Japanese spring vocabulary word you will see many places.
 Plum blossoms commonly bloom around the same time or slightly earlier than cherry blossoms.
 They might look very similar, but if you look carefully, they don’t have the split at the end of their petals like cherry blossoms do.

 E.g.